parasha vayishlach, Genesis chapters 32—36

 Good eggplant parmesan.

-And I’m sad to say, there’s a lot of sub par eggplant parm out there.
+I’m sad to say, there’s a lot of sub par eggplant parm out there.
+There are no shortcuts for good eggplant parmesan.

 As for the soup, this is serious comfort food and, if you’ve got chicken stock or a good vegetable stock on hand, it takes very little time to throw together.

-For dessert, I decided to make some Chocolate Crinkle Cookies and a fresh fruit plate, because that’s what I’m in the mood for.
+For dessert, I decided to make a Cannoli Pie and serve it with a fresh fruit plate, because that’s what I’m in the mood for.

 And that’s dinner!